Alter Error messages for RBE

 Perhaps we should truncate the message when sending a failure notice and make it more obvious, generally, that the message didn't post.
 CC'ing Lisa Rhody, who experienced this today.

-#1 Updated by Raymond Hoh almost 4 years ago
+#1 Updated by Raymond Hoh over 4 years ago

 I would gladly take suggestions for a better email message when a message fails to post.